 About Our Section

 Fourteen Green Mountain Club (GMC) sections are geographically-located chapters that maintain specific areas of the Long Trail and other trails.
-We are the Bread Loaf Section in the Middlebury, Vermont area.
+We are the Bread Loaf Section in the Addison County area of Vermont area.

 The Bread Loaf section of the Long Trail is an 11.4-mile segment that extends from the Sucker Brook Shelter in Hancock north of Brandon Gap, over Worth Mountain, across the Middlebury Gap and through the Breadloaf Wilderness to the Emily Proctor Shelter near the summit of Bread Loaf Mountain.

 We are an active group, hosting a variety of activities planned for weekends and some additional events planned for weekdays.
 Join us for hiking, bicycling, paddling (canoe, kayak), as well as snowshoe and cross-country ski outings and educational programs.
 We welcome members and non-members to participate in our events & outings, and we invite you to join GMC Bread Loaf Section.

 2019 POSITIONS OPEN!

 Vice president (to succeed the current president in 2020)

 Newsletter / Publicity